addap/egalax-rs/Readme.md

 [ 1514.092755] usbhid: USB HID core driver
 ```

+[This random blogpost](http://handychen.blogspot.com/2011/03/try-egalaxy-usb-touch-for-tslib.html) says that `usbhid` and `usbtouchscreen` are in conflict anyways, maybe `usbtouchscreen` was superseeded at some point.

 ## Using eGTouchD

 The touchscreen works if you just put the supplied xorg conf file in /usr/share/X11/xorg.conf.d and start the daemon with `eGTouchD start`.